Title: Trying Out Life

 "Yeah, that must be a tough decision for you, Jim."

-"Everything is a tough decision for me, Dad.
+"Everything is a tough decision for me right now.
 I didn't mean to break down today.
 I just didn't want to let you down.
 I didn't want to let me down."

 "So this is easier?"